You are here

 Your allergist can help you in many ways.
 The doctor can:

 - Talk with you about which inhaler is the best for you.
-Right now, there are four to choose from.
+Right now, there are multiple types of devices to choose from.

 - Make sure you are using your inhaler correctly and discuss whether a holding chamber – a device that holds the medicine and allows you to inhale slowly – might help.